-To cause the employers in all trades, wherever practicable, to provide properly lighted and ventilated workshops for those em-ployed by them, in order to do away with middlemen, and the sweating system; and prevent the numerous evils arising from work being done at private houses.
+To cause the employers in all trades, wherever practicable, to provide properly lighted and ventilated workshops for those employed by them, in order to do away with middlemen, and the sweating system; and prevent the numerous evils arising from work being done at private houses.

-To regulate the hours of labour in all trades, with a view to equalise and diffuse employment among the working classes; so that some shall not be overworked while others are starving for want of employment.

-To urge upon government the necessity of employing the surplus labour of the country in useful works, such as the recla-mation of waste lands, improvement of harbours, deepening of rivers, &c.
+To regulate the hours of labour in all trades, with a view to awalise and diffuse employment among the working classes; so equalise and diffuse employment among the working classes; so that some shall not be overworked while others are starying for To urge upon government the necessity of employing the surplus labour of the country in useful works, such as the reclamation of waste lands, improvement of harbours, deepening of

-To promote the formation of Local Boards of Trade or Courts of Reconciliation for the purpose of amicably adjusting disputes be-tween employers and workmen, and thus effectually preventing the occurrence of strikes.
+To promote the formation of Local Boards of Trade or Courts of Reconciliation for the purpose of amicably adjusting disputes between employers and workmen, and thus directually preventing the occurrence of strikes.
 To obtain the appointment of a Minister of Labour, to superintend the carrying out and practical operation of these various measures, for improving the condition of the working classes.
-To establish a general fund to employ the surplus labour of the